Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 | 269 | [What is the definition of warranty?](#what-is-the-definition-of-warranty)|
 | 270 | [Which practice has a purpose that includes managing risks relating to confidentiality, integrity and availability?](#which-practice-has-a-purpose-that-includes-managing-risks-relating-to-confidentiality-integrity-and-availability)

-### Identify the missing word in the following sentence.
-A service is a means of enabling value co-creation by facilitating outcomes that customers want to achieve, without the customer having to manage specific [?] and risks.
+### A service is a means of enabling value co-creation by facilitating outcomes that customers want to achieve, without the customer having to manage specific [?] and risks.

 - [ ] Information.
 - [ ] Utility.